verificarlo/fuzzy/README.md

 ## Contributing

-For instructions on how to contribute, please refer to the [Contribution Guide](contributing.md).
+For instructions on how to contribute, please refer to the [Contribution Guide](.github/CONTRIBUTING.md).

 ## References
-The *Fuzzy* ecosystem has emerged-from and been used-in several scientific publications.
+The *Fuzzy* ecosystem has emerged from — and been used in — several scientific publications.
 Below is a list of papers which present the techniques used, the tools which have been developed accordingly, and demonstrate how decision-making and applications can be built atop them: